• Skip to main content

 There are many reasons why people get into debt, and we are not here to judge.
 But being in debt is usually because of spending on something you did not have the money for.

-No matter what the reason for getting into debt, to stop living beyond your means.
+No matter what the reason for getting into debt, stop living beyond your means.

 An easy way to do this is to stop using your credit cards, at least short term.
 I know some people highly enjoy racking up points on their credit cards for flight miles etc, which is fine.

 However, if you are finding yourself living beyond your means, something has to give.
 And it should be your credit cards.
-If you don’t have the money to buy something do buy it.
-Some turning to your credit cards.
+If you don’t have the money to buy something, don’t buy it.

 You Have A Low Credit Score